plenus-cloud/plenuslb/README.md

 ## Multitenancy

-PlenusLB provides some degrees of multitenancy: if a cluster has multiple users, each one of them confined to a set of namespaces, it it possibile to create IP pools reserved for specific namespaces.
+PlenusLB provides some degrees of multi tenancy: if a cluster has multiple users, each one of them confined to a set of namespaces, it it possible to create IP pools reserved for specific namespaces.
 This, combined with the use of persistent IP pools, allows to allocate some IP addresses for specific users/projects.

 ### Allowed namespaces